LukyTheFatGUYYY/Squatch/README.md

 # [Issues](https://github.com/MrXez/Squatch/issues)
 If you found any issues that are related to the bot, then you can create an [issue](https://github.com/MrXez/Squatch/issues).

+# Currently Known Issues
+* Help doesnt fully work
+* Most of the bot needs to be updated to V13
+* Leveling usually bugs out

 # How to install the bot
 * If you don't have [**Node.js**](https://nodejs.org/en/) then install node first.